Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: Acknowledgments

 \section{Acknowledgments}

-The authors thank Steve Plimpton and Aidan Thompson for providing detailed feedback and encouragement during the writing of this article and for first-hand information on the early days of LAMMPS development.
+The author thanks Richard Berger for his code contributions, guidance, and advice while working on modernizing LAMMPS and its development process.
+Thanks also go to Steve Plimpton and Aidan Thompson for providing detailed feedback and encouragement during the writing of this article and for first-hand information on the early days of LAMMPS development.

-Financial support provided by Sandia National Laboratories under POs~2149742 and 2407526 is gratefully acknowledged.
+\textbf{Funding:} Financial support provided by Sandia National Laboratories under POs~2149742 and 2407526 is gratefully acknowledged.

-This work was supported by the U.S. Department of Energy through the Los Alamos National Laboratory.
-Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of the US Department of Energy (Contract No. 89233218CNA000001).